 - Interchurch Cooperation

-Pastor Benjamin’s Guiding Principle is to give people the Word of God in every season of life.
+Pastor Benjamin’s Guiding Principle and Core Values are to give people the Word of God in every season of life.

 - Carefully Instruct